iamsamwen/strapi-plugin-pfapi/README.md

 Without enabling the defense middleware of pfapi plugin, above mechanisms work only for Pfapi APIs.

-To cover all routes provided by strapi:
+To enable defense middle and cover all routes provided by strapi:

 config/middlewares.js